 - Not sure what wood flavor to use?
 Try hickory, pecan, and mesquite!

-- Be sure to save some Carne Asada to make California burritos, Mexican breakfast burritos, or Carne asada tacos.
+- Be sure to save some of the smoked Traeger carne asada to make California burritos, Mexican breakfast burritos, carne asada quesadillas, or carne asada tacos.

 Kelly Methey says